diegosanchezp/blog-portfolio/content/blog/import-maps/index.md

 - If you are using chrome with the enabled flag “Experimental Productivity Features”.
 You don't need line 6, change line 11 to `<script type="importmap"></script>`  and line 23 to `<script type="module"></script>`.

 There is still one thing you might be asking.
 How did you know how to list those other imports ?
 If you are only importing lit-element.
-Well that's one thing we have to take care about, the internal imports of lit-element, doing this by hand might be a huge pain, the import map you see above took me a few minutes to setup, I've had to see analyze the `package.json` of `lit-element` and `lit-html` since the first one is dependent on the last one.
-So the ideal is to have some tool that generate the import map for ourselves and thats the next subject.
+Well that's one thing we have to take care about, the internal imports of lit-element, doing this by hand might be a huge pain, the import map you see above took me a few minutes to setup, I've had to analyze the `package.json` of `lit-element` and `lit-html` since the first one is dependent on the last one.
+Even the import map that I've provided could fail for others imports of lit-html.

+So the ideal is to have something more robust, a tool that automatically generates the import map for ourselves.

 ### Generating import maps
 We'll use the package [@import-maps/generate](https://www.npmjs.com/package/@import-maps/generate) to generate the import map.
 The caveats are that it only supports `yarn.lock` file ( this is why the dependencies must have be installed only with yarn at the beginning ) and that Windows paths are not supported.